His Voter Fraud Panel Folded, Kobach Turns His Attention to Ruining Kansas

 That agenda might help Kobach win the typical low-turnout, ultra-conservative Republican primary next August.

-Kobach has another advantage involving Brownback: the term-limited governor, who was nominated for an obscure State Department “religious freedom” ambassadorship by Donald Trump last July, is still around because the Senate has not seen fit to hold a vote on his confirmation.
+Kobach has another advantage involving Brownback: The term-limited governor, who was nominated for an obscure State Department “religious freedom” ambassadorship by Donald Trump last July, is still around because the Senate has not seen fit to hold a vote on his confirmation.
 Indeed, because it didn’t happen before the end of the year, Trump will have to renew the nomination.

 In the meantime, Brownback is doing untold damage to the prospects of Kobach’s most prominent rival, Lieutenant Governor Jeff Colyer, who has been waiting to take the reins of executive power for six months now.
 Instead, he’s having to stand by as Brownback delivers another State of the State Address and presents a state budget.
 And so he is tainted by Brownback’s low popularity and by the inability to develop his own brand.
 It’s a terrible dilemma.